 How you have it

-To use the Rife machine, you put electrical pads on either your feet or hands.
-These pads attach to the machine, which produces electrical impulses.
-You connect yourself to it for a few minutes a day, several times a week.
+The Rife machine delivers the low energy electrical energy usually through your hands or feet.
+This might be electrical pads that you put on either your feet or hands or hand held plasma tubes.
+These attach to the machine, which produces electrical impulses.
+You use it for a few minutes a day, several times a week.

 Supporters of the Rife machine say there aren’t any side effects.
 But there have been some reports of electrical shocks and rashes.